containers/toolbox/doc/toolbox-create.1.md

 **--image** NAME, **-i** NAME

-Change the NAME of the base image used to create the toolbox container.
-This is useful for creating containers from custom-built base images.
+Change the NAME of the image used to create the toolbox container.
+This is useful for creating containers from custom-built images.
 Cannot be used with `--release`.

 If NAME does not contain a registry, the local image storage will be consulted, and if it's not present there then it will be pulled from a suitable